Apros7/GrammatiktakDatasets/Danish/README.md

 **wikipedia_spelling_errors**
 - Webscrabed and cleaned from [wikipedia](https://da.wikipedia.org/wiki/Wikipedia:Almindelige_stavefejl)
 - As wikipedia descibes, please notice: Not all occurrences of these words may be spelling errors.
 For instance, if the word is in a song or book title or part of a proper name for a person, city, or company, it should be left as intended by the author.
 So, think twice before correcting these spelling errors.

+**danish_ner**
+- A large danish NER train, test and validation danish can be found [here](https://huggingface.co/datasets/dane/viewer/default)
+- The intention of this is to have another dataset to test NER models.
+The more datasets avaliable for testing, the easier it is to find tendencies in the models mistakes and get a appropriate accuracy without having to worry about being too impacted by one datasets biases.